BenWueb/portfolio/public/posts/social_recipe_application.md

 ## Hurdles

 Some of the biggest pain points for me were having to deal with all of the "x is null' errors that arise when you are trying to render props before the state has loaded.
 Usually this can be solved by adding a conditional return, however you cannot use a conditional return before a useEffect, so if your useEffect is using say auth.currentUser, but it runs before the server returns the current user data it will throw an error.
-React has a experimental hook useStatus that hopefully will be available soon in production that is supposed to solve this.

 For example the below will throw the above referenced error.